 Rent Payment Assistance

-There are programs that assist with housing through helping with the cost of rent.
+There are programs that assist with housing by helping with the cost of rent.
 A common program is the Housing Choice Voucher Program, also known as Section 8 Assistance.
 This is a program where the recipient will receive a voucher that is eligible to go towards rent from any place that accepts vouchers and passes state inspections.

 The Section 8 program is when a voucher that was provided to a qualifying tenant pays a portion of their rent.
-Typically, the local public housing authority will set a voucher amount based on eligibility.
+Typically, the local Public Housing Authority will set a voucher amount based on eligibility.
 You may be eligible to have your housing voucher cover the entire cost of rent.
 Another option is that you can have the housing voucher go towards a more expensive rent and pay the difference.
 In order to qualify for this program, you will need to:

 - Meet your area’s low-income requirements